JasperDekoninck/Super-mario-bros/README.md

 ```

 ## Controls
-You can control blocks using the arrow or WASD keys.
-Press 'c' to hold a block and space to make a black drop.
-After the game ends you can fill in your name and press enter to save your score in the highscores.
+You can control mario using the arrow keys or WASD.
+In the level creator menu, you can right click for creating an object, left click for removing it and press escape to try the level you are creating out.